 I am currently a nursing student in Copenhagen.
 I will graduate in the year 2021.
 My goal in life is to become an E.R. nurse at a ski-resort.”

 “Hey there!
-I’m Kyla Hosoda, I’m 26 years old, and I live in Las Vegas with my husband, two cats (Harley and Gatsby), and dog (Ella).
-I’ve lived on my own for 5 years, as well as nurse free.
-I’ve had either whoever I’ve dated, or roommates listen for my vent alarms at night, and if anything happened, they knew to wake me up.
+I’m Kyla Hosoda, I was diagnosed with CCHS (20/27) shortly after I was born in 1990.
+I live in Las Vegas with my husband, two cats (Harley and Gatsby), and dog (Asher).
+By day I’m a receptionist for my dad’s company, and by night I’m a concert photographer.
+I’ve lived on my own for quite some time, as well as nurse free.
+I’ve had either whoever I’ve dated or roommates listen for my vent alarms at night, and if anything happened they knew to wake me up.
 I just want to say that while growing up with CCHS has proven to be quite a chore, living with it and maintaining it is just second nature to me at this point.
-Honestly, aside from sleeping on a vent, my life is 100% normal.
+Aside from sleeping on a vent, my life is 100% normal.
 I do what I need to do in order to stay healthy, and beyond that, I live my life like anyone else my age.
 Independence is totally possible for us CCHS’ers!”